GMC-DRL/DAS-RL/README.md

 + terminal_error: The error value of costs indicating the end of optimization
 + state_dict: The loaded model of agent, **None** to disable it
 + device: The device of network (e.g. 'cuda:0')

+## Acknowledgements

+The parallel environment processing is developed based on the repo [tianshou](https://github.com/thu-ml/tianshou).